uttamchirukuri/serdes/docs/info.md

 ## How it works

-This project implements a **Serial Input → FIR Filter → Parallel Output** pipeline.
+This project integrates SERDES functionality with an FIR filter to process serial input data and generate parallel output.

 * Incoming serial data is first processed through a small **Finite Impulse Response (FIR) filter** implemented in the RTL.
 * The filtered bitstream is then shifted into an **8-bit serial-to-parallel (SIPO) register**.